-Young Parents Service

-The young parents service offers the Healthy Child Programme to all parents under 20 across Rotherham.
+The Young Parents Service offers the Healthy Child Programme to all parents under 20 years old across Rotherham.
 This group receive a targeted increased offer to meet their individual needs as teenage parents.
-The Nurses in the team have specialist skills to engage and optimise the outcomes for these families where possible.
-The Service will work with the families up to the age of one or if additional need is identified until their babies turn two.
+The nurses in the team have specialist skills to engage and optimise the outcomes for these families where possible.
+The service will work with the families up to the age of one or if an additional need is identified until their babies turn two.
 The families are then transferred back to the 0-19 IPHNS.

-Health Improvement Team (HIT)
+HEALTH IMPROVEMENT TEAM (HIT)

-The HIT offers a variety of training in a number of settings.
-These include tooth brushing clubs, training to schools on dental care, weaning advice and support as well as maintaining an active Facebook page for our families.
+The HIT offers a variety of training in several settings.
+These include tooth brushing clubs, training for schools on dental care, weaning advice and support as well as maintaining an active Facebook page for our families.